Praveenk8051/AnsibleNotes/README.md

 ### **Registered Variables**

+* In Ansible, any play can `register` a variable, and once registered, that variable will be available to all subsequent tasks.

 * There are many times that you will want to run a command, then use its return code, `stderr`, or `stdout` to determine whether to run a later task.
 For these situations, Ansible allows you to use register to store the output of a particular command in a variable at runtime.